-- 2.c) The Section 151 Officer is responsible for: - (i) Ensuring that accounting, audit, control, governance, and risk management arrangements to be adopted by partnerships and joint ventures are no less stringent than apply to the Council. - (iii) Ensuring that partnership contractual documentation requires the Partner to comply with the agreed Financial Regulations, to the satisfaction of the Monitoring Officer. - (iv) Providing advice on the key funding elements of any project, including: - Appraisal of financial viability for the current and future years. - Risk appraisal and management. - Resourcing, including taxation issues. - Audit, security and control requirements. - Budget 'carry-forward' arrangements. - (iv) Issuing guidance with regard to the financial aspects of third party contracts. - (v) Ensuring that the Council's accounting and costing conventions identify the fair cost of trading and working for third parties.
+- 2.c) The Section 151 Officer is responsible for: - (i) Ensuring that accounting, audit, control, governance, and risk management arrangements to be adopted by partnerships and joint ventures are no less stringent than apply to the Council. - (iii) Ensuring that partnership contractual documentation requires the Partner to comply with the agreed Financial Regulations, to the satisfaction of the Monitoring Officer. - (iv) Providing advice on the key funding elements of any project, including: - Appraisal of financial viability for the current and future years. - Risk appraisal and management.

-(vi) Maintaining a financial vetting procedure for use in selecting and approving prospective (or, where appropriate, existing) partners in respect of significant contracts.
+- Resourcing, including taxation issues. - Audit, security and control requirements. - Budget 'carry-forward' arrangements. - (iv) Issuing guidance with regard to the financial aspects of third party contracts. - (v) Ensuring that the Council's accounting and costing conventions identify the fair cost of trading and working for third parties. - (vi) Maintaining a financial vetting procedure for use in selecting and approving prospective (or, where appropriate, existing) partners in respect of significant contracts.

-- 2.d) Strategic Directors are responsible for: - (i) Ensuring that appropriate approvals are obtained before any negotiations are concluded. - (ii) Maintaining a register of all contracts entered into with external bodies in accordance with procedures specified by the Monitoring Officer and Section 151 Officer. - (iii) Ensuring that, before entering into agreements with external bodies, a comprehensive risk assessment has been carried out, a risk register drawn up, and appropriate mitigation action taken. - (iv) Ensuring that such agreements and arrangements do not impact adversely upon the services provided by the Council or other services provided to the Council. - (v) Ensuring that all agreements, arrangements and contracts are properly documented. - (vi) Ensuring that partnership contractual documentation requires the Partner to comply with the agreed Financial Regulations, to the satisfaction of the Monitoring Officer. - (vii) Providing information to the Section 151 Officer as may be required by him/her to enable a note to be entered into the authority's statement of accounts - (viii) Ensuring that all claims for external funds are made by the due date. - (ix) Ensuring that the project progresses in accordance with the agreed project plan and that all expenditure is properly incurred and recorded. - (x) Informing, where the project is potentially deviating significantly from the plan, his/her Portfolio Holder and the Section 151 Officer as soon as this becomes apparent. - (xi) Ensuring that records are kept of resource usage and/or service delivery that accord with the requirements of the external funding source. - (xii) Ensuring that all requirements and stipulations relating to the payment of external funding and the auditing thereof, are understood and acted upon.
+- 2.d) Strategic Directors are responsible for: - (i) Ensuring that appropriate approvals are obtained before any negotiations are concluded. - (ii) Maintaining a register of all contracts entered into with external bodies in accordance with procedures specified by the Monitoring Officer and Section 151 Officer. - (iii) Ensuring that, before entering into agreements with external bodies, a comprehensive risk assessment has been carried out, a risk register drawn up, and appropriate mitigation action taken. - (iv) Ensuring that such agreements and arrangements do not impact adversely upon the services provided by the Council or other services provided to the Council. - (v) Ensuring that all agreements, arrangements and contracts are properly documented. - (vi) Ensuring that partnership contractual documentation requires the Partner to comply with the agreed Financial Regulations, to the satisfaction of the Monitoring Officer. - (vii) Providing information to the Section 151 Officer as may be required by him/her to enable a note to be entered into the authority's statement of accounts - (viii) Ensuring that all claims for external funds are made by the due date.